jackmitchelwidman/comp-115/syllabus.md

 - **60% – Problem Sets**
   Weekly programming assignments that reinforce key concepts and encourage hands-on learning.

-- **35% – Final Project**
+- **35% – Final Exam**
-  A comprehensive coding project demonstrating your grasp of the course material.
+ The final exam is cumulative and will conclude both conceptual questions and coding exercises.

 - **5% – Participation in Labs**
   Engaged participation in lab sessions where you will apply concepts in a collaborative setting.